emeraldtip/Finland-Discord-Bot/README.md

 and the output jar (FinlandBot-version-all.jar) will be in the build/libs folder

 ## Running:
+Create a folder called "data"
-Create the file "config.yml" with the following structure:
+Create the file "config.yml" in side the data folder with the following structure:

 ```yml
 token: #discord bot token